xhuang-1121/pymoo/doc/source/index.rst

     pip install -U pymoo

-Please note, that some modules can be compiled to speed up compuations (optional).
-By using the command above, an attempt is made to compile the modules, however, if unsucessful the plain python version is installed.
+Please note, that some modules can be compiled to speed up computations (optional).
+By using the command above, an attempt is made to compile the modules, however, if unsuccessful the plain python version is installed.
 More information are available in our :ref:`Installation Guide <installation>`.